Why does honey have different colors? What does the color of honey mean? What kind of honey is dark in color and why?

 Head: Yangolenko Lyudmila Gennadievna teacher of biology and chemistry.

-Topic: Do the color, aroma and taste of honey depend on honey plants (what kind) and weather conditions?
+Topic: Do the color, aroma and taste of honey depend on honey plants (which ones) and weather conditions?

 Relevance

-A real beekeeper - the master of bees can only be one who knows firmly the course of bee life and knows how to apply his knowledge to business.
+A real beekeeper—the master of the bees—can only be one who firmly knows the course of bee life and knows how to apply his knowledge to business.
 A.M.
 Butlerov.

-In the 7th grade in biology, the topic “insects” is studied.
-The biology teacher gave us additional material about bees, I was interested in this, because my father has been engaged in beekeeping for many years, and I try to help him with this.
-I have a desire to seriously engage in beekeeping, but in addition to desire, knowledge is needed.
-I know a lot about the composition and life of a bee family, but little about the product of vital activity - honey.
+In 7th grade biology, the topic “insects” is studied.
+The biology teacher gave us additional material about bees, I was interested in this because my father has been involved in beekeeping for many years, and I try to help him with this.
+I have a desire to seriously engage in beekeeping, but in addition to desire, I need knowledge.
+I know a lot about the composition and life of the bee colony, but little about the waste product - honey.
 What determines the color, aroma and taste of honey?
-We decided to study this topic together with a biology teacher.
+We decided to study this topic together with our biology teacher.
 We have our own apiary, which is located in the vicinity of our village, where I conducted research in the summer.

 Problem

-Do the color, aroma and taste of honey depend on honey plants (what kind) and weather conditions?
+Do the color, aroma and taste of honey depend on honey plants (which ones) and weather conditions?

-Purpose: To investigate what determines the color, aroma and taste of honey, using the example of one
+Purpose: To explore what determines the color, aroma and taste of honey, using the example of one

-bee family, in an apiary near the village of Luchanovo.
+bee family, in an apiary in the vicinity of the village of Luchanovo.

-3. Conduct observations of the flights of bees during the period of mass flowering
+3. Observe the flights of bees during the period of mass flowering

 honey plants.
-What types of plants are most often visited by bees, and differ
+What types of plants are visited by bees more often and are different?

-whether they are "persistent" in comparison to other insects.
+whether they are “consistent” in comparison with other insects.

-4. Conduct observations on the influence of weather conditions on the release of nectar from honey plants
+4. To observe the influence of weather conditions on the release of nectar in honey plants

 Object of study:

-A bee family in an apiary near the village of Luchanovo.
+A bee family in an apiary in the vicinity of the village of Luchanovo.

 Research methods: